sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 ## Description

-In these years, Kubernetes becomes the fundamental infrastructure of Machine Learning. gang scheduling.
+In these years, Kubernetes becomes the fundamental infrastructure of machine learning.
+Kubeflow project provides some operators to execute distributed machine learning jobs on Kubernetes.
+It's gang scheduling which means that

 ## Benefits to the Ecosystem